hernamvel/positrace/README.md

 - Implementing a 2nd provider
 - Revisit some aspects of the service locator strategy
 - This project can be seen as a cache for geolocation data gathered from 3rd parties.
-In this sense, it should be nice to implemente a refresh_at that will invalidate record to fetch it again.
+In this sense, it should be nice to implement a refresh_at that will invalidate record to fetch it again.

 Any questions?
-Don't hesistate: hernamvel@gmail.com
+Don't hesitate to reach me at hernamvel@gmail.com